There is perhaps no more noble profession than teaching.

 Alternative teacher certification in Arizona

-Arizonans with a bachelor’s degree can teach with a temporary license known as a Teaching Intern Certificate.
+Arizonans with a bachelor’s degree can teach with a temporary license known as a Teaching Intern Certificate (Alternative Teaching Certificate).
 Candidates must have a bachelor’s degree and pass an exam in the subject they wish to teach or hold a master’s degree in the subject.
 Teachers must then complete a Department of Education approved teacher preparation program while teaching with their temporary license in order to achieve regular certification.

 Alternative teacher certification in Arkansas